CAO Flathead - Band

 Looks

-I love a box pressed cigar, to me they are incredible easy to hold and to smoke.
-It sits really well on my lips and there is no rolling around in on the ash tray or on my whiskey barrel when I’m trying to take a picture.
+I love a box-pressed cigar, to me they are incredibly easy to hold and to smoke.
+It sits really well on my lips and there is no rolling around on the ashtray or on my whiskey barrel when I’m trying to take a picture.
 This CAO Flathead box press is incredible it’s very rigid and almost forms sharp points on each corner, kidding.
-Even the head of the cigar is flat, imagine that, the HEAD of the cigar is flat… Interesting ain’t it.
+Even the head of the cigar is flat, imagine that, the HEAD of the cigar is flat… Interesting ain’t it?
 This is a beautiful Connecticut Broadleaf wrapper that is damn near a maduro.
-In fact it smells like a maduro, looks like a maduro, I just wish I had confirmation that it was actually a maduro.
+In fact it smells like a maduro, and looks like a maduro, I just wish I had confirmation that it was actually a maduro.

 CAO Flathead - Head